New Breast Implants vs. Fat Grafting: Which Is Right for You?

 Fat injections breast size limitations

 Fat grafting increases the bust about 250 CC or less.
-Now, what does that equate to?
-About 1 bra cup size.
+That equates to about 1 bra cup size.
 Some patients may be able to get a slightly bigger result, but usually not too much.
 The best case scenario is going up 1.5 cup sizes with fat grafting.

 A lot depends on how tight the breast tissue is.
 The looser the breast tissue, the more room there is around the fat graft for the blood supply to nourish it.
 About 60 to 80% of the fat will die and go away in six months.
 This is normal.
 So if your surgeon injects 250 to 350 CC, you’ll end up with about 150 to 200 CC of fat that lives.
 That’s the permanent result.
 It’s about one cup size.